RostiMelk/linear-branch-matcher/readme.md

 ### Add api key

-Add this line to your .bashrc or .zshrc file
+Add this line to your .zprofile, .bash_profile etc.

 ```bash
 export LINEAR_API_KEY="your_api_key"